peter g. Peterson Foundation | Impact Summary

 Marketplace

 Beginning in 2023, the Peterson Foundation provided a multi-year grant to Marketplace to enhance the outlet’s U.S. fiscal news-making capacity across radio, digital, podcast and social platforms.
 Marketplace journalists create audio and written reports delving into America’s long-term fiscal challenges and their human impacts.
-Marketplace hosts public fiscal events that engage a range of stakeholders.
+Marketplace also hosts public fiscal events that engage a range of stakeholders.

 Developing Future Fiscal and Economic Leaders